graysonchao/etcd3-cpp/README.md

 # etcd3-cpp
 A thin C++ wrapper for the etcd3 gRPC API.

-IN EARLY DEVELOPMENT.
+## This library is in early development.
+It's not suitable for production use.
+It lacks some core API features, and asynchronous gRPC usage is entirely unimplemented.

 ## What do you mean by thin?
 etcd3-cpp (currently) makes no attempt to hide gRPC from the user.
 Rather,